 County were certainly looking much more positive on the ball and had a chance for a second on the hour when Ball latched onto a poor Jones header and ran into the box.
-His initial effort was blocked by Jones with Day turning the second ball behind for a corner.
+His initial effort was blocked by the recovering Jones with Day turning the second effort behind for a corner.

 Just past the hour Darius Charles came on for Morais with Akins going out wide, as GW made a change up front.

-The final 20 minutes saw County sit back and look to hit Boro on the break, with Campbell-Ryce often the target out wide.
-His trickery saw him evade challenges on the edge of the box before slipping the ball through to Boucard in space.
-Only a last gasp sliding challenge from skipper Jon Ashton prevented an effort on goal.
+The final 20 minutes saw County sit back and look to hit Boro on the break, with Campbell-Ryce often the go-to man out wide.
+His trickery saw him evade several challenges on the edge of the box before slipping the ball through to Boucard in space - only a last gasp sliding challenge from skipper Jon Ashton prevented an effort on goal from the midfielder.

 With 9 minutes to go Oumare Tounkara came for Simon Heslop as Boro went for it.
-But aside from a Jones header from a corner, which bounced wide, and an Akins shot, which was blocked, County stood firm and saw out the game to condemn Stevenage to defeat.
+But aside from a Jones header from a corner, which bounced wide, and another Akins shot, which was blocked, County stood firm and saw out the game to condemn Stevenage to an undeserved, yet disappointing defeat.

 Stevenage: Day, Smith, Ashton, Jones, Hartley, Morais (Charles 62), Heslop (Tounkara 81), Doughty, Freeman, Akins, Zoko (Andrade 73)

 Subs not used: A.Smith, Wedgbury, Burrow, Johnson

 Notts: Bialkowski, Freeman, Smith, Leacock, Sheehan, Campbell-Ryce, Boucaud, Fotheringham, Grealish (Ball 38), Murray, Showunmi